CosmicSubspace/MSI-Keyboard-Lights/README.md

 - Requests
 - Pillow

-For those who are not familiar with Python, here's how to do it:
+For those who are not familiar with Python, here's how to install them:
-Go to start, and search for: 'cmd'.
-A program named 'Command Prompt' will be the first result.
+Go to start, and search for: `cmd`.
+A program named `Command Prompt` will be the first result.
 Open it up.
 Now, in the black window that appeared, type in `py -m pip install requests` and press Enter.
-If it works, a bunch of things will appear on the command prompt, ending with 'Successfully installed...'
+If it works, a bunch of things will appear on the command prompt, ending with `Successfully installed...`
 If it worked, now type `py -m pip install pillow` and press Enter.
 If this command also succeeds, you're good to go!

 #### Step 4: Running the script